The Cheap Energy Revolution Is Here, and Coal Won't Cut It

 We have given them medical coverage for their black lung disease through the ACA (in the past coal industry provided doctors had to make the diagnosis, and surprisingly nobody had black lung disease, now they are being recognized and treated) and they voted for a candidate who promised to kill the ACA

-We have offered them job retraining and a future in solar energy and they voted for a candidate who promised to keep sending them underground to die by promising further deregulation to coal mine owners who reg
+We have offered them job retraining and a future in solar energy and they voted for a candidate who promised to keep sending them underground to die by promising further deregulation to coal mine owners who regularly turn off methane detectors

+Give 'em what they want, and when they get tired of being abused, send them back down because they have already rejected our offers

+If I seem cold, it is because all of my ancestors were coal miners and WE figured this out decades ago.

 Re: (Score:2)